systemsguide/systemsguide.github.io/docs/familiarity.md

 This works because different headmates tend to utilize the body differently: posture, gait, voice, facial expressions, or even just their "resting" face.

 Over time, you become accustomed to the differences between fronts.
-As a system, this helps fronts settle better, be more accepting of your own differences, or help you be able to switch fronts deliberately - which some systems can do.
+As a system, this can help fronts settle better, foster acceptance for your own differences, and help you learn to switch fronts deliberately - which some systems can do.
 As an observer, recognizing fronts gets easier, beyond obvious clues like clothing or speech patterns.
 This is never completely reliable (and it's rude to guess a front unprompted!), but it can help you understand a system a bit more.
 Realistically, it's more practical for a system to deliberately signal a change of front.
-The obvious "hi, it's [name]" is functional, but can feel a bit objectifying.
+The obvious "hi, it's [name]" is functional, but often feels awkward and objectifying.
 Instead, you could swap a name tag or accessory, change up decorations in chat messages (e.g. an emoji or signature), or ask someone to guess your front.

 In systems that switch, the word "front" can also provide a more intuitive model for system composition, rather than a permanent roster of "system members".